McMurdo Station: Life

 The historic pin-setting machine was brought out for the "McMurdo Museum" in 2022, a historical event remembering the history of the station.
-The event also displayed 1960s wetsuits (replaced in the 1970s with drysuits), and the old Caterpillar D4 tractor called Marcia.
+The event also displayed 1960s wetsuits (replaced in the 1970s with drysuits) and the old Caterpillar D4 tractor called Marcia.

 McMurdo had the largest greenhouse in Antarctica from 1989 to 2011.
 It started out as 50 m^{2} and expanded to 66 m^{2} in 1994.
 The plants were grown indoors hydroponically (that is to say, using water rather than soil).
 The greenhouse could produce about 100 kg (220 lb) a month at peak production, including lettuce greens, spinach, arugula, chard, tomatoes, peppers, cucumbers, and herbs.
 It was enough to give the over-winter staff a salad once a week but was more limited for the summer population at McMurdo.
 The greenhouse originally had glass panes, but switched to being indoors because it was more energy efficient in winter.
 Although it offered a limited supply, people liked to be around the plants and would sometimes come with a bottle of wine and their dinner to hang out there.

-In 2016, it was discovered that McMurdo had a 20 thousand vinyl record collection, dating back to the 1960s when it had its own radio station.
+In 2016, it was discovered that McMurdo had a collection of 20,000 vinyl records, dating back to the 1960s when it had its own radio station.

 Traditionally, there were several bars at McMurdo, which were noted social centers of the station.
-However, alcoholic drinks are no longer sold at the bar in the 2020s, even though a ration of alcohol is available to buy at the stationary store; the bar locations are now BYOB.
+However, alcoholic drinks are no longer sold at the bar, even though a ration of alcohol is available to buy at the station store; the bar locations are now BYOB.
 For the 2023–4 season, an alcohol-free recreation zone was to be created, and several other recreation and morale spaces are planned.

-McMurdo Station boasts a gym for indoor physical activity, which used to be a club-style Bar called the Acey-Duecy club during the Navy period.
+McMurdo Station has a gym for indoor physical activity, which used to be a club-style bar called the Acey-Duecy club during the Navy period.
 Bars were notably divided by rank, with separate clubs for enlisted, officers, and chiefs, with civilians welcome in any of the places.

 It is advised to avoid having food outside at McMurdo Station during certain times of the year, as skua birds, which are opportunistic hunters and scavengers, are known to snatch food from people's hands; they are often compared to large grey seagulls.